-One such recipe is this Dry Dates pickle or chuare ka achar.
 I had about half a kilo dates lying with me for a long time and I don’t like eating them raw.
-So I thought about trying to make a pickle from them.
-I had once tasted the Dates pickle that my mother-in-law had bought and had loved it.
+So I thought about trying to make this Instant Chuare ka Achar (Dry Dates pickle) from them.
+I had once tasted it once when my mother-in-law had bought and had loved it.
 Hence, I got this recipe from her and wanted to try it out.
-I got this perfect opportunity with a lot of time spent at home and decided to try it.

 Chuare/Dry Dates are a fantastic dry fruit to be had during winters.
 It is supposed to be rich in Calcium and hence really good for bone health.
 It is good for the heart and stomach.
 Because of the high content of Vitamin B5 in it, it helps in improving the quality and health of hair as well.
 Since I don’t like them raw, I decided to put them to use by this pickle.

-Hope you love the flavor and the easy recipe for the Dry Dates Pickle.
-And the best part is that it’s an instant Pickle which means it’s ready to eat just after preparing.
+The best part is that it’s an instant Pickle which means it’s ready to eat just after preparing.
 I love such easy and instant pickles.
-If you do too, then don’t forget to checkout my favorite instant pickle recipes:
+If you do too, then don’t forget to check out my favorite instant pickle recipes:

 PREPARATION TIME: 15 minutes